How To Play Slots Tutorial

 For example, in the last few years, games have been introduced in which the lowest-paying symbols are removed from the bonus reels.
 It’s still possible to win nothing on a bonus spin, but the frequency of big winnings are increased.

 The original wheel spin game, Wheel of Gold, was introduced in the mid-1990s and it led to the ever-popular Wheel of Fortune slots.
 Since then most slot manufacturers have incorporated wheel spins.

 In a wheel spin bonus, you see a wheel divided into prize segments.
 On some, all prizes are credit amounts, but some wheels offer credit multipliers, progressive jackpots, and trips to other bonus events.
 You start the wheel spinning, then hope it lands on a big-paying space.

 The reels are replaced by a different scene.
 Some have included aliens in hiding spaces, dancing gift-wrapped boxes, dishes on a Chinese menu, fishermen on a pond, and much more.

 You touch the screen to choose an icon, and the item then reveals a credit reward for you to collect.
 On some pick’em events, you make just one choice.
 On others, you keep picking until you choose a bonus-stopper symbol.

 All these bonus events are designed to make the games interactive and fun to play.
 How much they contribute to the overall payback differs from game to game and manufacturer to manufacturer, but as much as 40 percent of the overall return may come from bonuses.

 Free spin games tend to be more volatile with the potential for bigger wins offset by the possibility of spins that bring no credits.
-Pick’ems are used in what the slot industry calls “entertainment” games in which it’s a larger goal to add fun and extend your play than to offer big wins.
+Pick’ ems are used in what the slot industry calls “entertainment” games in which it’s larger goal is to add fun and extend your play rather than to offer big wins.